 Each November, diabetes organizations around the world come together with the goal of raising diabetes awareness.
 Since 1991, the International Diabetes Federation and the World Health Organization have recognized World Diabetes Day on November 14th.

-This year, their focus is on the theme of Family and Diabetes.
 On their website, they provide a wealth of information including campaign resources and facts to help educate people about diabetes.
 For example, did you know that:

 - Less than 1 in 4 family members have access to diabetes education programs